harthur/nomnom/README.md

 #### position

 The position of the option if it's a positional argument.
-If the option should be matched to the first positional arg use position `0`
+If the option should be matched to the first positional arg use position `0`, etc.

 #### list